Revolutionary Committee of the Chinese Kuomintang: People's Republic of China

 After the founding of the People's Republic of China in October 1949, members of the Chinese Kuomintang Revolutionary Committee maintained positions in the municipal and central governments.

 In November 1949, the second congress of the Chinese Kuomintang Revolutionary Committee was held in Beijing.
 At the second congress, the Chinese Kuomintang Revolutionary Committee, Chinese Nationalist Democratic Promotion Association, the Comrades of the Three Peoples Principles, and other members of the Kuomintang's left wing agreed to merge and form the Revolutionary Committee of the Chinese Kuomintang.

-Soong Ching-ling served as Vice President of the People's Republic of China and Honorary President of the People's Republic of China.
+Soong Ching-ling served as the Vice Chairwoman of the People's Republic of China and Honorary Chairwoman of the People's Republic of China.
 Li Jishen served as Vice Chairman of the Central People's Government and Vice Chairman of the Central Military Commission.

 Today, the Revolutionary Committee of the Chinese Kuomintang focuses on improving relations with the Kuomintang on Taiwan, and its membership mainly consists of the descendants of Kuomintang revolutionaries.
 It recruits members with current ties to Taiwan who support Chinese unification.

 Organization

+The RCCK is one of the eight minor so-called "democratic parties" under the leadership of the CCP.
 The highest body of the RCCK officially is the National Congress, which is held every five years.
-14th National Congress, held in December 2022, was the most recently held Party Congress.
+The 14th National Congress, held in December 2022, was the most recently held party congress.
 The National Congress elects the Central Committee of the RCCK.

 According to its constitution, the RCCK is officially committed to socialism with Chinese characteristics and upholding the leadership of the CCP.
+Among the official political parties of the PRC, the RCCK is officially ranked second after the CCP, being the first-ranking minor party.

 Central Committee

-The Central Committee of the Revolutionary Committee of the Chinese Kuomintang is the highest body of the RCCK between National Congresses.
+The Central Committee of the RCCK is the highest body of the RCCK between National Congresses.
 It has six working departments: